 The incidence of misconduct observed by employees is relatively unchanged irrespective of the company size (see Figure 4).

-However, the risk perception of the decision makers is vastly different, with those at large firms significantly more worried about employee misconduct than those as smaller firms.
+However, the risk perception of the decision-makers is vastly different, with those at large firms significantly more worried about employee misconduct than those at smaller firms.

-Consequently, the difference between incidence observed by employees and the risk perception of the decision makers is far wider at large and medium sized firms.
+Consequently, the difference between the incidence observed by employees and the risk perception of the decision-makers is far wider at large and medium-sized firms.